COVID-19 Pandemic: Important information for patients and visitors of CAMH

 • If there are immediate concerns for your family member’s safety, take them to the nearest hospital emergency department if you can do so safely.

 • If they are unwilling to go to the hospital, call 911.
-Explain that it is a mental health emergency, in case there is a mental health crisis response team.
+Calling 911 can feel hard.
+You can explain to the 911 operator that you think your family member is experiencing mental health symptoms, in case a mental health crisis response team is available.

-• Keep yourself safe.
-If your family member is agitated, threatening or aggressive, call 911 while making sure you and others are safe.
+• If your family member is agitated, threatening or aggressive, call 911 and make sure you and others are safe.

 Can I force my family member into treatment?